 It is free and shows real Google data no crawler can.
 Use it with whichever crawler you choose.

-It depends on what bothers you about it.
-For the 500-URL cap, Kalenux gives a free first full-site audit with no URL cap on the free tier.
-For the desktop install and RAM use, any web-based crawler removes that.
-Search Console is also free, if reactive.
+If the 500-URL cap is what stops you, Kalenux gives a free first full-site audit with no URL cap on the free tier.
+If it is the desktop install and local memory use, any web-based crawler removes that constraint entirely.
+Search Console is free too and worth having alongside whatever you pick, though it is reactive: it reports what Google has already crawled rather than crawling on demand.

-Yes.
-Web-based crawlers like Kalenux run the crawl on a server, so there is nothing to install, no local memory limit, and you can audit from any device.
-They also tend to store history so you can track site health over time.
+Web-based crawlers like Kalenux run the crawl server-side, so there is nothing to install, no local memory ceiling on large sites, and you can start an audit from any device including a locked-down work laptop or a phone.
+They also tend to store each run, so tracking site health over time is built in rather than a manual export-and-compare exercise.

-For technical auditing it covers the same core ground plus real PageSpeed and saved history.
-Screaming Frog offers more granular crawl configuration for power users.
-For most teams that mainly want to find, fix and track issues, the web-based approach is simpler and cheaper.
+For technical auditing, Kalenux covers the same core ground: broken links, redirects, canonicals, hreflang, structured data, sitemaps, meta and indexability, plus real PageSpeed and saved history.
+Screaming Frog remains ahead on granular crawl configuration and custom extraction for power users.
+For most teams whose goal is to find issues, fix them and prove they stayed fixed, the web-based approach is simpler and cheaper.

 Start a free audit